Buyer's FAQ

 • Is a Mac version available?

-Yes.
-The X Windows version has also been ported to the Mac.
-This relies on the "X11" or "XQuartz" X server.
-X11 is shipped as part of OS X in versions up to and including Mac OS X 10.7.
-From OS X 10.8, XQuartz is downloadable from the XQuartz web site..
+The X Windows version is available for Intel-based Macs.
+This relies on the "XQuartz" X server, which is downloadable from the XQuartz web site.
 A Mac version of the Motif toolkit is also required, as on Linux.
 Suitable versions of Open Motif are downloadable from our Open Motif page.

 • Are versions available for non-Intel platforms?